Keeping The Event Production Industry Safe

 Any object exposed to that light will become free of contamination.

-The intensity of light in the MB series units is hundreds of times higher than is required to destroy most pathogens, this allows for effective functioning even when there are issues with shaded surface parts of the subject being treated.
-It would require the parts to be hundreds of times darker than the general exposure to fail to be adequately treated.
+The intensity of light in the MB series units is many times higher than is required to destroy most pathogens, this allows for effective functioning even when there are issues with shaded surface parts of the subject being treated.
+It would require the parts to be many times darker than the general exposure to fail to be adequately treated.

 Why an MB series unit?